markosirec/ad-explorer/README.md

 ----

 To run the client app, simply open: *http://konverzija.com/ad-explorer/client* with your mobile device or an emulator.
 The client will fetch the data by default from the test server.
-The app will not work in your browser unless you enable emulation in Chrome.
+The app will not work in a desktop browser unless you enable emulation in Chrome.

 API URIs
 ----